-- Root Insurance: Our Thoughts
+- Root Insurance: Our thoughts

-- Root Insurance Reviews and Complaints
+- Root insurance reviews and complaints

-- Root Car Insurance Coverage
+- Root Car Insurance coverage

-Root Insurance: One of the Cheapest Options for the Basics
+Root Insurance: One of the cheapest options for the basics

-One of the great things about Root Car Insurance is that customers have access to claims support 24/7 by phone.
+- Customers have access to claims support 24/7 by phone.
 Oftentimes, insurance companies that conduct the majority of their business through a mobile app won't have readily accessible representatives.

 Some of the people who would benefit most from coverage through Root Insurance are high-risk drivers, such as teens, who would receive high auto insurance rates through other companies.
 Root Insurance primarily bases its rates on individual driving habits, so traditionally high-risk drivers, like teens, won't be penalized as much if they exhibit safe driving in the test drive.